ace139/appointment-booking-openai-voice/README.md

 - Sliders + tooltips: Sliders for each applicable knob with inline helper tooltips; disabled mid‑session.
 - Reset: “Reset to defaults” sets recommended values for the selected mode.

-Status & Activity
+Status & Feedback
-- Indicator pills: Compact chips for core states — Idle, Authorizing, Connecting, Connected.
-Live pills for Listening, Thinking, Speaking, and “First Audio X ms”.
+- Indicator pills: Compact chips for core states — Idle, Authorizing, Connecting, Connected — plus live Listening, Thinking, Speaking, and “First Audio X ms”.
+- Voice orb: Shimmer when idle‑connected; pulse while Listening/Speaking; dashed ring while Connecting.
-- Toasts: Lightweight toasts for connection changes and errors.
+- Toasts: Lightweight notices for connection changes and errors.
-- Activity panel: Scrollable log of system events including:
-  - Tool calls: started/finished, approvals requested
-  - MCP: available tools list and completed MCP calls
-  - Barge‑in: output audio cleared with inferred cause (user speech vs manual clear)
-  - Metrics: first‑audio latency and token usage per turn (input/output, including cached input tokens when present)

 Transcript (Center Panel)
 - Chat bubbles: User (right, blue) and Assistant (left, gray) with avatars and timestamps.
+Improved top/bottom breathing room and auto‑scroll.
 - Streaming indicator: Animated typing dots while assistant is in_progress.
-- Per‑message meta: For assistant messages, shows first‑audio latency (ms), token usage “tokens in/out (cached C)”, and whether a response was interrupted.
+- Inline chips (assistant):
+  - Tool usage: “Using {tool}” while running, then “Used {tool}” on completion
+  - Approvals: “Approval needed: {name}” (status chip; wire to your approval flow if desired)
+  - MCP: compact chip noting MCP activity (e.g., tools changed or a call completed)
+  - Handoff: “Handoff: {from} → {to}”
+  - Interrupts: “Interrupted · cause”
+- Metrics row: Timestamp plus color‑coded latency chip and token usage when available.
+  - Latency colors: green ≤300ms, yellow ≤1000ms, red >1000ms.

 Audio UX & Interruption
-- Voice orb: Animated orb pulses during Listening and Speaking.
 - Output smoothing: Resets the Web Audio playhead on `audio_stopped` to avoid gaps.
-- Barge‑in: On `audio_interrupted` (or `speech_started`), shows a brief Listening pill; in WebSocket mode also stops queued audio immediately to prevent overlap.
+- Barge‑in: On `audio_interrupted` (or `speech_started`), the UI notes an interrupt; in WS mode we also stop queued audio to prevent overlap.

 Keyboard & Accessibility
 - Shortcut: Spacebar toggles Start/Stop when focus is not in an input.